durdenx96/Scrape2Post/README.md

 g, Scrape2Post Click tool can also output summary, title, authors, etc of scraped article using Newspaper3k, load print statement on line 110 as necessary.

-PS
+PS:
-NLP Model can be changed depending on the task, the specific pegasus model used in this is lightweight and has drawbacks dealing with large text.
-Change if necessary.
+ The specific NLP model used in this is lightweight and adequate but has drawbacks dealing with high content text.
+Edit the output before publishing or change the model if necessary.